“The Pioneer” by Frederick McCubbin

 Frederick McCubbin (1855 – 1917) was an Australian artist and prominent member of the Heidelberg School art movement, also known as Australian Impressionism.
 McCubbin was born in Melbourne, Australia, and worked for a time as solicitor’s clerk, a coach painter, and in his family’s bakery business.
 Meanwhile, he also studied art at the National Gallery of Victoria’s School of Design, where he met Tom Roberts and studied under Eugene von Guerard.
 He also studied at the Victorian Academy of the Arts and sold his first painting in 1880 at the age of twenty-five.

-McCubbin’s work began to attract attention, and he won a number of prizes from the National Gallery.
-By the mid-1880s he concentrated more on painting the Australian bush, the works for which he became notable.
-In 1888, he became instructor and master of the School of Design at the National Gallery, where he taught many students who themselves became prominent Australian artists, including Charles Conder and Arthur Streeton.
+McCubbin’s work began to attract attention, and he won several prizes from the National Gallery.
+By the mid-1880s he concentrated more on painting the Australian bush, the artworks for which he became notable.
+In 1888, he became instructor and master of the School of Design at the National Gallery.
+There he taught many students who themselves became prominent Australian artists, including Charles Conder and Arthur Streeton.

 In 1901 McCubbin and his family moved to Mount Macedon, it was at Macedon with its surrounding bush, that inspired him to experiment with the light and its effects on colour in nature.
 It was in this setting that he painted The Pioneer, among many other bush works.
-McCubbin continued to paint, though by the beginning of World War I his health began to fail and McCubbin died in 1917 from a heart attack.
+McCubbin continued to paint, though, by the beginning of World War I, his health began to fail, and he died in 1917 from a heart attack.